Tariffs — An Explainer

 • Higher energy costs: Nearly all of Maine’s heating oil comes from Canada.
 Heating oil suppliers are already preparing their customers for steep price increases, even for those with fixed price accounts and cap protections.
 With about 70% of homes dependent on heating oil, Maine is more reliant than any other state.
 Mainers could see a 10- to 20-cent increase per gallon at the gas pump and a 20- to 30-cent increase per gallon of home heating oil.
 Electricity rates are also expected to rise.
 Aroostook and Washington county residents are projected to see a 5% increase on their monthly bill.

-• Severe strains on the lobster industry: Increased tariffs could cripple the industry’s supply chain, with $200 million at stake.
-Because a large portion of Maine’s lobster is processed in Cananda, lobster could take a double tariff hit: when it returns from Canadian processing and again if it’s exported to China.
+• Severe strains on the lobster industry: Rollbacks of some tariffs mean that Maine lobster, which is often processed in Canada, is now spared a direct tariff hit when it returns across the border.
+But other serious threats remain.
+US lobster is currently subject to 84% retaliatory tariffs from China and may be subject to renewed retaliation from the EU.
+And if the projected economic downturn prompts people to buy fewer luxury goods, lobster is far less likely to be on the menu.
 Maine lobstermen also rely on Canadian diesel, rope, and buoys.
 Industry experts warn the combination of tariffs and catches at 15-year lows resulting from warming oceans could put hundreds of out of business.

 • Higher housing costs: Increased costs for building materials will drive up housing costs, eat into builders’ profit margins, and make it harder for Maine to meet its ambitious goal to build 84,000 new homes in the next five years.
 Home prices could rise between 5% and 10% on top of prices that have already risen 75% in the last 5 years.